QuickTrollHosted/LoKy/README.md

 # LoKy
-Here the repository to provided a board to connect a Linky to LoraWan
+The goal of this repository to provided a board to connect a Linky through LoraWan.